 The College Athletics Administration concentration consists of four eight-week online courses (totaling 12 credits), taken after the first five courses of the M.S. in Athletics Administration core coursework.
 The practicum, MSAA 599, is taken at the end of your master’s program.

-Take the next step to a career in high school athletics that balances teaching, coaching, and administration through Concordia University, Nebraska’s focus on faith-based transformational leadership.
+Take the next step to a career in college athletics that balances administration and the physical, mental, and spiritual development of college athletes through Concordia University, Nebraska’s focus on faith-based transformational leadership.

 Incorporate standards of ethics; local, state, and federal laws; and applicable athletic governing body regulations into the decision-making process for an Athletic Department.

 Formulate a process for collaboration among coaches, parents, institution administrators, the community, and the athletes themselves, to create an environment that fosters the physical, mental, and spiritual growth of each athlete in every program sponsored by the Athletic Department.

 Develop a marketing plan for an Athletic Department that focuses on creating sources of revenue outside the academic institution.

 Develop relationships to assure individuals and organizations that comprise revenue sources transform into partners for strategic growth.